 - Helplines.
 You can call our helpline for assistance finding treatment options that may be willing to work with your budget.
 Many private facilities offer sliding scale payment options or financing to those who have difficulty affording treatment.

-Addiction is complex, and both private and public treatment centers work on a variety of issues, tailoring their programs to deal with both emotional and medical issues of addiction.
-Successful programs quickly recognize issues of anxiety, depression or other mental health disorders that can affect or derail rehab efforts.
+Drug and alcohol addiction is complex, and both private and public treatment centers work on a variety of issues, tailoring their programs to deal with both emotional and medical issues of addiction.
+Successful programs quickly recognize issues of anxiety, depression, or other mental health disorders that can affect or derail rehab efforts.
 Fundamental strategies to treat addiction offered by alcohol and rehab centers include:

-The California Department of Alcohol and Drug Prevention notes that over 50 percent of alcoholics in treatment are unemployed and not looking for work.
-Therefore, the government has a vested financial interest in keeping people off public assistance, providing patients with a smooth transition into sober life, and offering additional programs.
+The government has a vested financial interest in keeping people off public assistance, providing patients with a smooth transition into sober life, and offering additional programs.
 These programs include housing assistance, job training or retraining, education assistance, ongoing therapy, and childcare or family assistance.